Graduate Teaching Assistant

 ✨Tip Number 1

-Research the cultural and educational landscape of China or Thailand.
+Research the cultural and educational landscape of China and Thailand.
 Understanding the local customs and teaching methods can give you an edge during interviews, showing your genuine interest in the role.

 ✨Tip Number 2

-Network with current or former Graduate Teaching Assistants who have worked in these countries.
+Network with current or former teaching assistants who have worked in these countries.
 They can provide valuable insights and tips that could help you stand out as a candidate.

 ✨Tip Number 3